 The 2026 projection puts China at 293,000 and India at 238,000.
 But look at the slopes - India's growth between 2016 and 2021 was steeper than China's, and the projection suggests the gap will continue to close.
 England's population has been essentially flat across the entire decade at around 152,000.

 China's growth rate is worth watching.
-The surge between 2011 and 2016 was dramatic - adding roughly 76,000 people - but growth slowed to just 14,000 between 2016 and 2021, likely reflecting tighter migration policy and COVID-era disruption.
-The 2026 projection assumes the more recent trend continues, but this is one to revisit once actual census data arrives.
+The surge between 2011 and 2016 added roughly 76,000 people, but growth slowed to about 14,000 between 2016 and 2021.
+That slowdown coincided with tighter migration settings and COVID-era disruption, although the Census data cannot establish the cause.
+The 2026 projection extends the more recent trend and should be revisited once actual Census data arrives.

 Sydney's birthplace mix vs other metro cities